-Proclamations are issued to recognize a day, week, or month for Tennessee non-profit organizations with preferably statewide, but at least regional interest.
-All proclamations require an in-state sponsor and are only available to nonprofit organizations.
-City or county-wide proclamations can be issued by city or county officials.
+Proclamations by the governor are issued at the discretion of the governor as a courtesy to Tennessee residents to recognize a day, week, or month for Tennessee non-profit organizations with significant interest, preferably statewide.
+All proclamations require an in-state sponsor and suggested language, and are only available to non-profit organizations.
+These public service documents are strictly honorary and are not legally binding.

 For example, if "Crime Watch Day" is proclaimed on January 1, then "Crime Watch Week" or "Crime Watch Month" will not be proclaimed later in the year.
-Tennessee organizations are encouraged to coordinate their efforts with other similar groups before contacting the Governor’s office.
+Tennessee organizations are encouraged to coordinate their efforts with other similar groups before contacting the Governor’s Office.
 Organizations are encouraged to request proclamations that coincide with national or state-designated dates.

 Any language submitted may be edited, rewritten, or rejected.
 A maximum of 5 copies will be issued per proclamation, per year, per constituent.